 - Undesired forbidden thoughts (i.e. about sex or harm)

-Compulsive symptoms are repeated behaviors performed in order to relieve obsessive thoughts.
+Compulsive symptoms are repeated behaviors performed to relieve obsessive thoughts.

 - Compulsive counting